 Section 2.04.
 Custody of Mortgage Documents.
-This Section 2.04 describes Freddie Mac's current policies and procedures for the custody of Mortgage documents, which policies and procedures are subject to change at any time, provided that such change shall be prudent and shall not materially and adversely affect the interests of Holders.
 In the case of all Whole Loan Home Mortgages and certain Participations in Home Mortgages, and in the case of all Multifamily Mortgages, the mortgage notes are endorsed to and held by Freddie Mac or are held by a custodian acting as Freddie Mac's agent.
 Where local law or practice requires, assignments of the Mortgages are recorded in Freddie Mac's name.
 In the case of other Participations in Home Mortgages, Freddie Mac holds participation certificates which evidence Freddie Mac's ownership interest in the Mortgages.
-If the mortgage notes are not endorsed to and held by Freddie Mac, the originator or seller may hold the mortgage notes, the Mortgages are recorded in the originator's or seller's name, and no assignment is made or recorded in Freddie Mac's name.
+If the mortgage notes are not endorsed to and held by Freddie Mac, the originator or servicer may hold the mortgage notes, the Mortgages are recorded in the originator's or seller's name, and no assignment is made or recorded in Freddie Mac's name.

 Section 2.05.
 Retention of Undivided Interest by Freddie Mac.
-In the event that the interest to be received by Freddie Mac on Mortgages constituting a PC Pool formed under the Cash Program shall be less than the PC Coupon, Freddie Mac shall retain ownership of a sufficient undivided interest in the aggregate unpaid principal balance of the Mortgages constituting such PC Pool so that interest payments attributable to Freddie Mac's retained undivided interest shall be sufficient to pass through to Holders pro rata any difference between the interest received by Freddie Mac with respect to such Mortgages and interest payable to Holders pro rata at the PC Coupon.
+In the event that the interest to be received by Freddie Mac on Mortgages comprising a PC Pool formed under the Cash Program shall be less than the PC Coupon, Freddie Mac shall retain ownership of a sufficient undivided interest in the aggregate unpaid principal balance of the Mortgages comprising such PC Pool so that interest payments attributable to Freddie Mac's retained undivided interest shall be sufficient to pass through to Holders pro rata any difference between the interest received by Freddie Mac with respect to such Mortgages and interest payable to Holders pro rata at the PC Coupon.

 Section 2.06.
 PCs Held or Acquired by Freddie Mac.
 PCs held or acquired by Freddie Mac from time to time shall have an equal and proportionate benefit to PCs held by other Holders, without preference, priority or distinction.
-Except as provided in Section 2.05, in the event that Freddie Mac retains any undivided interest in the Mortgages not represented by a PC, Freddie Mac and Holders shall share pro rata, without preference, priority or distinction.
+In the event that Freddie Mac retains any undivided interest in the Mortgages not represented by a PC, Freddie Mac and Holders shall share pro rata, without preference, priority or distinction.
 No Holder shall have any priority over any other Holder.